Export and restructure inputs

 FormKit comes with its own CLI to make exporting inputs a breeze.
 At the base directory of your project, run:

-npx formkit export
+npx formkit@latest export

 Running this command prompts you to select any of FormKit's open source inputs to export: